-While it’s cumbersome to many marketers since they will have to ensure that the text and photo that they want ot show up on Facebook will have to be done through open graph, it’s understandable why Facebook made the decision.
-They want to build trust with their users and want to ensure that they are not being decieved and have faith knowing that what they see on a Facebook post is what they’ll get when they click on a link.
+While it’s cumbersome to many marketers since they will have to ensure that the text and photo that they want to show up on Facebook will have to be done through Open Graph, it’s understandable why Facebook made the decision.
+They want to build trust with their users and want to ensure that they are not being deceived and have faith knowing that what they see on a Facebook post is what they’ll get when they click on a link.

 So now that you know what can no longer be edited in a Facebook post, what are your options?
 Take a look at the flexibility that you do have when it comes to posting a link in a Facebook post:

-- The first option available is to post the link exactly as it shows up.
-This mean the title, description, and photo will show up exactly the way you have it listed in the backend of the website.
+1. The first option available is to post the link exactly as it shows up.
+This means the title, description, and photo will show up precisely the way you have it listed in the backend of the website.
 Here is an example of how this hotel’s Summer Weddings blog shows up when it is pasted into Facebook:

 2. The second option you have is to upload additional photos.
 This will create a carousel post.
-While you can add photos, you cannot take away the main photo that originally pops up.
-If you try, it will just take away all photos.
+While you can add pictures, you cannot take away the main image that initially pops up.
+If you try, it will just take away all the photos.

-3. While this option is not recommended, you can remove all photos from the link post.
-Simply click the main image and all photos will disappear.
+3. While this option is not recommended, you can remove all photos from the linked post.
+Click the main image, and all images will disappear.

-4. Finally, if you are not satisfied with the photo that shows up and you want a work around, you do have the option of creating a photo post with your link listed in the content of the post.
-As an example, if you wanted to use a different photo for the wedding blog above, you would simply upload the photo to a post and enter the content along with the link in the text area.
+4. Finally, if you are not satisfied with the photo that shows up and you want a workaround, you do have the option of creating a photo post with your link listed in the content of the post.
+As an example, if you wanted to use a different photo for the wedding blog above, you would upload the picture to a post and enter the content along with the link in the text area.

 (photo credit: hazelmaven)